digiprospector/navidrome/README.md

 What is different from original version:

-1. Added album resume function.
+1. Added album resume function(web player only).
    Because I use navidrome to listen to MOOC, the original version, if you play the album, it will start from the first audio, I would like to start from the last audio that was played last time.
 2. add the function of customising album name, album artist.
    I have downloaded U1000, there are 1000 songs, if I use the original version, it will be divided into many albums, the official solution is to change the TAG <https://www.navidrome.org/docs/faq/#-i-have-an-album-with-tracks-by-different-artists-why-is-it-broken-up-into-lots-of-separate-albums-each-with-their-own-artist>, change the artist name to "Various Artists".
 However, the artist could not be seen during playback, so this feature was added.